-This theory relates to the response of the stock market to information (Connelly, Certo, Ireland and Reutzel, 2011).
-This response includes the presentation of the intellectual capital and innovation in an annual report in firms for signaling external investors about intangible assets and development (Woudstra, Berghout, Tan, van Eekeren and Dedene, 2017).
-Innovation disclosure can also inform external stakeholders about the company's competitive position (Widiatmoko, Indarti and Pamungkas, 2020) which could enhance firm performance (Chege, Wang and Suntu, 2020).
-Additionally, board independence, board size and women directors can enhance 'environment' 'social' and 'governance' (ESG) voluntary disclosure (Lagasio and Cucari, 2019).
-Higher ESG scores can communicate the positive indicators to investors of the competitive advantage of enhancing corporate sustainability performance (Alsayegh, Abdul Rahman and Homayoun, 2020).
+This theory relates to the response of the stock market to information (Connelly et al., 2011).
+This response includes the presentation of the intellectual capital and innovation in an annual report in firms for signaling external investors about intangible assets and development (Woudstra et al., 2017).
+Innovation disclosure can also inform external stakeholders about the company's competitive position (Widiatmoko et al., 2020) which could enhance firm performance (Chege et al., 2020).
+Additionally, board independence, board size, and women directors can enhance "environment," "social," and "governance" (ESG) voluntary disclosure (Lagasio & Cucari, 2019).
+Higher ESG scores can communicate the positive indicators to investors of the competitive advantage of enhancing corporate sustainability performance (Alsayegh et al., 2020).

 While firms in developed and developing countries adopt innovation in different ways, the signals to investors can assume different forms.
-Supporting factors generating innovative activities are dependent on policies of capital markets, regulation as well as financial support to promote and value the innovative firms (Zhang, Zhang and Cheng, 2021).
-When there is a higher level of institutional ownership, firms tend to adopt innovative technology and green innovation to enhance firm performance in the long term (Shu, Zhao, Liu and Lindsay, 2020).
-This depends on regulations and the nature of the region or country and how this affects innovative activities, which, in turn, influences firm performance (Burrus, Graham and Jones, 2018).
-For example, state ownership in the Chinese market plays an important role in RandD intensity in innovation (Yi, Hong, Chung Hsu and Wang, 2017).
-Moreover, the inefficiency of state ownership in transforming RandD input into innovation output decreases when industrial competition is high (Zhou, Gao and Zhao, 2017).
+Supporting factors generating innovative activities are dependent on policies of capital markets and regulation as well as financial support to promote and value the innovative firms (Zhang et al., 2021).
+When there is a higher level of institutional ownership, firms tend to adopt innovative technology and green innovation to enhance firm performance in the long term (Shu et al., 2020).
+This depends on regulations and the nature of the region or country and how this affects innovative activities, which, in turn, influences firm performance (Burrus et al., 2018).
+For example, state ownership in the Chinese market plays an important role in R&D intensity in innovation (Yi et al., 2017).
+Moreover, the inefficiency of state ownership in transforming R&D input into innovation output decreases when industrial competition is high (Zhou et al., 2017).